afrasd/NITCONF/README.md

 - **Layout**: Displays assigned papers in a row-wise manner.
 - **Columns**:
   1. **Thumbnail and Downloads**: Includes a paper thumbnail, 'Abstract' and 'PDF Download' buttons.
-  2. **Paper Title and Actions**: Shows the paper's title with 'Review' and 'Display All' options.
+  2. **Paper Title and Actions**: Shows the paper's title with 'Review' and 'Display All Reviews' options.
 'Review' opens a pop-up for rating, commenting, and final actions ('Accept', 'Reject', or 'Revise').
-'Display All' reveals all previous comments/reviews.
+'Display All Reviews' reveals all previous comments/reviews.
-  3. **Status**: Indicates the current status of the paper (Accept/Reject).
+  3. **Status**: Indicates the current status of the paper (Accept/Reject/Pending).
   4. **Revision**: Shows the revision round of the paper (e.g., first, second).
   5. **Deadline**: Lists the review deadline set by the Program Committee.
+  6. **Decline**: A button that can be pressed if the reviewer chooses not to review that paper.

 ### 'Reviewed' Page
 - **Content**: Lists all reviewed papers.